|Some Theoretical Issues|

 While filing a saw we must keep three angles consistent throughout the operation: the rake, the bevel, the slope.

 While most people can file keeping the file more or less horizontal, it is much harder to file while keeping the file tilted upward.
 To simplify non-zero slope angles, most metal saw vices have a capability to tilt the saw blade from the vertical.
-To get a 20 degree slope, you tilt the vise away from you 20 degrees and work with the file horizontal.
+To get a 20 degree slope, you tilt the vice away from you 20 degrees and work with the file horizontal.

 There was a brief time in the latter third of the 1800s in which tilting the saw during filing was a common practice.
 A saw filed with non-zero slope has been said to have sloping gullets.
 Filing with non-zero slope is rarely mentioned today.
 I have taken some illustrations from the Disston Lumberman Handbook of 1917 and included them in a discussion of Sloping Gullets.